Fremantle Stuff > Churches > Johnston Memorial Congregational Church

 The Johnston Memorial Congregational Church was completed in July 1877 and demolished December 1968.
 Photo by Arthur Saxon.
 FHC photo #1656 and text.

-This fine building stood in Adelaide St from 1877 to 1969 when, incredibly, it was removed in favour of an appalling block of flats called Johnston Court, a trangressional choice of name.
+This fine building stood in Adelaide St from 1877 to 1969 when, incredibly, it was removed in favour of an appalling block of flats called Johnson [sic] Court - they couldn't even get the name right.

 Rowan Strong 2012, 'Religious lives in Fremantle', in Paul Arthur Longley & Geoffrey Bolton, Voices from the West End: Stories, People and Events that Shaped Fremantle, WA Museum: 64-85; 66.